 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Industrial agriculture, food shortages and just the cost of food have many people wondering about our food system.
 If you have the ability to grow and dehydrate your own food, you take back some control.
 A food dehydrator is a powerful tool that can be used to make dry meals and ready to eat snacks.
-With over 100 different types of dehydrators on the market, you need an ultimate food dehydrator guide to make it easy for you.
+With over 100 different types of dehydrators on the market, you need a comprehensive food dehydrator guide to make it easy for you.

 The best dehydrators are going to be those that work efficiently, save space on the countertop and also give you the ability to pack a lot of food into the racks.
 If you are dehydrating a bushel of apples do you want the dehydrator that can do that in 5 courses of dehydration or 10?